pocesar/node-stratum/README.md

 ## Highlights

-* Defer and promise based code instead of callbacks (avoid callback hell)
 * Simple but powerful API for managing both server and client
 * Build-in support for spawn coins daemons (`bitcoind`, `litecoind`, etc) process and accept RPC calls
 * Easy for you to add your own procedures do the RPC server (using `expose`)
 * No need to worry about `.conf` files for the daemons, everything is passed through command line the best way possible (but you may override arguments)
-* Optimized code reuse with class methods and dependency injection
 * All classes based on `EventEmitter` by default (through the `Base` class)
 * The client part make it easy, along with an RPC server, to setup your own farming pool for coins
 * You can create a proxy from it using the `Client` interface, mix up Stratum with your own RPC definition and commands
-* It's up to you to choose the logging module (like `winston`)

 ## Install